promregator/promregator/docs/config.md

 #### Option "promregator.authenticator.oauth2xsuaa.tokenServiceURL" (mandatory, if using promregator.authenticator.type=OAuth2XSUAA)
 Specifies the URL of the OAuth2 endpoint, which contains the token service of your authorization server in case of global authentication.
 Typically, this is the endpoint with the path `/oauth/token`, as Promregator will try to perform to establish a ["Client Credentials"-based authentication](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2#grant-type-client-credentials).

+#### Option "promregator.authenticator.oauth2xsuaa.url"
+Like `promregator.authenticator.oauth2xsuaa.tokenServiceURL`, but without trailing `/oauth/token`.

+#### Option "promregator.authenticator.oauth2xsuaa.cert_url"
+Specifies the URL of the OAuth2 endpoint for certificate based authentication, which contains the token service of your authorization server in case of global authentication.
+Needs to be provided without a path.

 #### Option "promregator.authenticator.oauth2xsuaa.client_id" (mandatory, if using promregator.authenticator.type=OAuth2XSUAA)
 Specifies the client identifier (a.k.a. "client_id") which shall be used during the OAuth2 request based on the Grant Type Client Credentials flow in case of global authentication.

-#### Option "promregator.authenticator.oauth2xsuaa.client_secret" (mandatory, if using promregator.authenticator.type=OAuth2XSUAA)
+#### Option "promregator.authenticator.oauth2xsuaa.client_secret" (mandatory for client secret based authentication, if using promregator.authenticator.type=OAuth2XSUAA)
 Specifies the client secret (a.k.a. "client_secret") which shall be used during the OAuth2 request based on the Grant Type Client Credentials flow in case of global authentication.
+Omitted when certificate based authentication is used.

+#### Option "client_certificates" (mandatory for certificate based authentication, if using promregator.authenticator.type=OAuth2XSUA)
+Specifies the certificate chain which shall be used during the OAuth2 request.
+Omitted when clientsecret based authentification is used.

+#### Option "client_key" (mandatory for certificate based authentication, if using promregator.authenticator.type=OAuth2XSUA)
+Specifies the private key which shall be used during the OAuth2 request.
+Omitted when clientsecret based authentification is used.

+#### Option "credential_type" (mandatory for certificate based authentication, if using promregator.authenticator.type=OAuth2XSUA)
+Specifies the type of the credential.
+Typically `x509`.
+Omitted when clientsecret based authentification is used.

 *WARNING!*
 Due to security reasons, it is *neither* recommended to store this value in your YAML file, nor to put it into the command line when starting Promregator.